elchininet/postcss-rtlcss/README.md

 >[!NOTE]
 >* If the function doesn‘t return a string, the default prefixing logic will be used.
->* If this function is used, be aware that rules using `html`, `:root` or `:::view-transition` will follow the custom prefixing logic.
+>* If this function is used, be aware that rules using `html`, `:root` or `::view-transition` will follow the custom prefixing logic.
 You should cover these cases.

 ##### input